Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.5.4

+- Pagination has been implemented (to show 5 sites per page) and styled.

 ## Version 0.5.3

 - Image upload functionality on "Edit Site" added.